remesh-js/remesh/docs/how-to-guide.md

 })
 ```

-## How to do something when a query value changed?
+## How to do something when a query value was changed?

 ```typescript
 const YourDomain = Remesh.domain({